 As we look to the future, we are determined to hold on to our position of valuing alternative approaches to the mainstream: embracing plurality and innovative articles that seek to do something different.
 Of course the hallmark of the journal remains to make connections between policy and politics and the macro and the micro, and we are passionate about ensuring that every article speaks clearly to this aim, and explicitly moves the debate on.
-To celebrate our news, we have made the 5 most highly cited articles from the journal free to read online.

 Policy & Politics receives a high volume of submissions.
 In order to increase your chances of getting published, please read our editorial statement below before you submit your article, to make sure it explicitly reflects the main hallmarks described.

 Policy & Politics is a world-leading journal that is committed to advancing our understanding of the dynamics of policy-making and implementation.
 By exploring the interplay between political actors, governing institutions and policy issues, the journal contributes to theories of the policy process.
 By reflecting on the evolving context in which these interactions occur, it provides critical insights that are timely and fresh.

 Policy & Politics has an international reputation in the fields of political science, public administration and social policy.
 It is committed to publishing articles that are original and innovative; that engage with the world’s most pressing policy issues; and that have relevance both within and beyond academe.
 The journal welcomes manuscripts that are empirical, conceptual or theoretical, as long as the broader international relevance of the argument is explicit.